Tommy Walker (footballer, born 1915): 1960s

 In 1964–65 Hearts fought out a championship title race with Waddell's Kilmarnock.
 In the era of two points for a win Hearts were three points clear with two games remaining.
 Hearts drew with Dundee United meaning the last game of the season with the two title challengers playing each other at Tynecastle would be a league decider.
 Kilmarnock needed to win by a two-goal margin to take the title.
 Hearts entered the game as favourites with both a statistical and home advantage.
 They also had a solid pedigree of trophy winning under Walker.
 Waddell's Kilmarnock in contrast had been nearly men.
 Four times in the previous five seasons they had finished league runners-up, including Hearts' triumph in 1960.
 Killie had also lost three domestic cup finals during the same period including the 1962 League Cup Final defeat to Hearts.
 Hearts had won five of the six senior cup finals they played in under Walker.
 Even the final they had lost was in a replay after drawing the first game.

 Hearts' Roald Jensen hit the post after six minutes.
 Kilmarnock then scored twice through Davie Sneddon and Brian McIlroy after 27 and 29 minutes.
 Alan Gordon had an excellent chance to clinch the title for Hearts in second half injury time but was denied by a Bobby Ferguson diving save pushing the ball past the post.
 The 2–0 defeat meant Hearts lost the title by an average of 0.042 goals.
 Subsequently, Hearts were instrumental in pushing through a change to use goal difference to separate teams level on points.
 Ironically this rule change later denied Hearts the title in 1985–86.

 Following a slump in results, Walker resigned in September 1966.
 Under his management Hearts had won 7 senior trophies and been runners up in five others.
 Cumming left the playing staff a year later and joined the coaching team.

 Later years

 Walker returned to Hearts in 1974, their centenary year, assuming a position on the board.
 The Maroons were struggling to match the standards set by the teams Walker played in and managed, and it was hoped his appointment would prove a fillip.
 However, the club's troubles were ingrained, and by the time Walker retired in 1980, they had experienced relegation for the first time in their history.

-Walker continued to stay in Edinburgh in his later years and took a close interest in Hearts mid-1980s revival.
+Walker stayed in Edinburgh in his later years and took a close interest in Hearts mid-1980s revival.
 He died at the age of 77, following a short illness, in 1993.